aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ## **Swapping the Data between Axes**
 Aspose.Slides allows you to quickly swap the data between axes—the data represented on the vertical axis (y-axis) moves to the horizontal axis (x-axis) and vice versa.

-This Java code shows you how to perform the data swap task between axes on a chart:
+This Javascript code shows you how to perform the data swap task between axes on a chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();